GoogleChrome/web.dev/src/site/content/en/learn/pwa/offline-data/index.md

 To build a solid offline experience, your PWA needs storage management.
 In the [caching chapter](/learn/pwa/caching) you learned that cache storage is one option to save data on a device.
 In this chapter, we'll show you how to manage offline data, including data persistence, limits, and the available tools.

 ## Storage
 Storage is not just about files and assets, but can include other types of data.
-On all browsers that support PWA, the following APIs are available for on device storage:
+On all browsers that support PWAs, the following APIs are available for on-device storage:

 - IndexedDB: A NoSQL object storage for structured data and blobs (binary data).
 - WebStorage: A way to store key/value string pairs, using Local Storage or Session Storage.
 It's not available within a service worker context.
 This API is synchronous so it's not recommended for complex data storage.